VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Breadcrumb.md

 # Breadcrumb ==~object~==

-The `breadcrumbType` refers to an object that represents a breadcrumb navigation element.
+This type refers to an object that represents a breadcrumb navigation element.

 ## Fields